Robotica: Reception

 The four reviewers of Electronic Gaming Monthly described Robotica as one of the best first person shooters to date.
 They cited the graphics, storyline, and most especially the deep strategic approach to combat as the game's strong points, though some of the reviewers felt the levels had too little variation between them.
 In contrast, Sega Saturn Magazine accessed it as a mediocre Doom clone, citing dull gameplay, monotonous visuals, lack of appropriate music, and absence of any gore.
 GamePro was also underwhelmed by the game, saying that it plays very smoothly but suffers from a lack of imagination in the enemies and the backgrounds.
 They concluded that "ultimately, it's too simplistic to be much more than ... a nice waste of time."
 Maximum praised the "dark, eerie feel" created by the graphics and sound effects but criticized the gameplay as simplistic and lacking in variety.
 They concluded the game to be "simply not worth the money."
 Next Generation reviewed the Japanese release as Daedalus, and stated that "Deadalus is a good bit of pretty packaging without much on the inside."
 In their late 1996 overview of the Saturn library, Next Generation gave brief reviews of both the North American and Japanese releases, giving one out of five stars to the former but three out of five stars to the latter.
 They commented that the game lacks impact and excitement.

-In a retrospective, Hardcore Gamer said that "Robtica's engine is underwhelming – even by the standards of its era – with an inconsistent frame rate that often drops to a sluggish slow-motion.
+In a retrospective, Hardcore Gamer said that "Robticas engine is underwhelming – even by the standards of its era – with an inconsistent frame rate that often drops to a sluggish slow-motion.
 It's not the best-performing or looking game, and there are far superior shooters on the Saturn that fare better in visuals and performance."
 In early 1997 Sega Saturn Magazines Rich Leadbetter ranked Robotica the worst of the five first person shooters released for the Saturn in Europe up to that point (the others being Hexen: Beyond Heretic, Alien Trilogy, Doom, and PowerSlave), remarking that "although it is pretty smooth and quite enjoyable to begin with, the game is crushingly boring with very little to differentiate between one level and the rest."